sunnywang-arm/edk2-ampere/README.md

 * buildshell.sh: build uefi shell for AA64.
 * clean.sh: clean temporary files and tools.
 * edk2.sh: Sample script to set environment variables and run edksetup.sh.
-* gen_keys.sh: Sample script to generate keys for signing, not applied yet.
+* flashkernel: tiny linux kernel for embedded.
 * make_ComHpcAlt.sh: Sample script to make ADLink COM-HPC-ALT.
 * make_jade.sh: Sample script to make CRB Ampere Mt.
 Jade.
 * setup.sh: Sample script to install all source code and tools.
 Mind your own SSH connection setting if there is any.